775182652/Data-and-Code/README.md

 In this example, words are arranged to form a hand giving a thumbs-up, expressing appreciation for civilized behavior.
 Therefore, the target domain is words, the source domain is the hand, and the sentiment is trust.

 ## Annotation Guideline
+**We provide annotators with annotation guidelines.The specific labeling steps are as follows:**

 * Our annotators identify incongruent units by examining the text and visual elements, often indicating the presence of metaphors.
 * They identify these incongruent units and interpret the irreversible "A is B" identity relationship to recognize metaphorical text-image pairs.